kube-logging/logging-operator/docs/configuration/crds/v1beta1/axosyslog_types.md

 ### destination (string, optional) {#logpath-destination}

-name of a destionation to be used in the log path
+name of a destination to be used in the log path

 ### filterx (string, optional) {#logpath-filterx}